build-server-protocol/build-server-protocol/docs/bsp.md

   /** The test classes to be run in this test execution.
     * It is the result of `buildTarget/scalaTestClasses`. */
   def testClasses: List[ScalaTestClassesItem]

-  /** Additional client-specific data that the server can parse and understand. */ def data: Option[Json]
 }
 ```